psychological testing for learning disorders in Tulsa

 What is dyslexia?

-Dyslexia is a neurobiological condition that can significantly impact a child's academic performance and self-esteem.
 Sometimes referred to as a specific learning disorder in reading, dyslexia is characterized by difficulties with accurate and fluent word recognition and by poor spelling and decoding abilities.
 Despite normal intelligence and adequate educational opportunities, individuals with dyslexia may struggle with reading comprehension, writing, and other language-related tasks.

 Key features of dyslexia include: